 NOTE: If you use minoxidil alongside the Derma Roller, then you should make sure to always wait for 24-hours after the micro-needling session before applying minoxidil again (this is to prevent systemic absorption and reduce the chance of side effects).

-I’ve tested all of the common Derma Roller sizes and personally think a 0.75mm roller is the best overall choice – something like this product with durable titanium needles for example.
+I’ve tested all of the common Derma Roller sizes and personally think a 0.75mm roller is the best overall choice.

 But does a derma roller actually help you grow a beard when you can’t grow a beard?

 Anecdotally, thousands of guys say that they have seen new beard hairs popping up after using a Derma Roller on their face, and there is also a study which tested micro-needling for scalp-hair regrowth.

 In the study, the researchers had a group of men using minoxidil alone, and then another group using minoxidil + Derma Roller.

 Their scalp hairs were photographed before and after the 12-week study period, and the results showed very clearly that the group who utilized the Derma Roller, had more, thicker, and longer hairs in their scalp as a result.

 Now the big deal here is that this study was conducted on scalp-hair, not facial hair, so the results are to be taken with some caution…